My Favorite Seattle Hotels

 • Best Connected for Transit

 Downtown, Pioneer Square, Capitol Hill, and the University District all have stations on Seattle’s light rail line, which also connects to the airport.
 South Lake Union and Capitol Hill connect to Downtown via street car line, and the Seattle Monorail connects Seattle Center to the downtown core.
-You can read more about public transit in Seattle here.

 Staying in Downtown Seattle